Near-resonance Light Scattering from a High-density, Ultracold Atomic $^{87}$Rb Gas: Experimental Approach

-In this section, we focus on the hyperfine optical pumping process, by which the $^{87}$Rb atoms in the QUEST are brought from the F = 1 to the F = 2 ground hyperfine component.
+We emphasize that the hyperfine optical pumping process, by which the $^{87}$Rb atoms in the QUEST are brought from the F = 1 to the F = 2 ground hyperfine component is an important part of the sample preparation process.
 Fluorescence signals taken over a three order of magnitude range of sample density are shown in Fig. 3.
 These densities, as indicated in the figure legend, represent the peak density in the central region of the atomic sample.
-As described in an earlier section of the paper, the sample density is reduced from its maximum value by allowing for a selected period of free expansion of the sample prior to switching on the repumper laser and collecting the resulting scattered light signals.
+As described previously, the sample density is reduced from its maximum value by allowing for a selected period of free expansion of the sample prior to switching on the repumper laser and collecting the resulting scattered light signals.
 Further expansion of the sample during the data acquisition period is negligible.
 Several features of the data are apparent from Fig. 3.
 First, there is a small background signal of a few counts remaining even after the transient signals have decayed away.
 This behavior is more apparent in the lower density data, which has an associated faster decay rate than the higher density data.
-This signal is due to hot atom fluorescence excited by the intense repumper laser beams.
-Second, the decay of the signals is well approximated by a single exponential time decay, with the higher density data decaying at a much slower rate than the lower density measurements display.
-Finally, the total integrated intensity does not seem to vary much as the density is varied.
-These three features are summarized in Fig. 4.
-In this figure, the measured quantities are shown as a function of the peak transverse optical depth $b_{t}$.
+This signal is due to hot atom fluorescence excited by the relatively intense repumper laser beams.
+Second, with the background level accounted for, the decay of the signals is well approximated by a single exponential time decay, with the higher density data decaying at a much slower rate than the lower density measurements display.
 The connection between the various values of $b_{t}$ and the peak atom density can be found in Table 1.
-In Fig. 4, we see that the peak scattered light intensity and the total (time-integrated) intensity does not vary strongly with optical depth.
-However, the exponential decay rate associated with the pumping process depends approximately exponentially itself on $b_{t}$.
 The time scale associated with the optical pumping process may be estimated by considering that the repumper laser beam is intense enough that it saturates the repumper transition.
 Then the time scale for the pumping process transferring an atom from the lower (F=1) to the upper (F = 2) hyperfine component is approximately $2\tau_o$, where $\tau_o$ $\sim$ 26 ns is the radiative lifetime of the excited state.
 On the average, then the repumper beam penetrates into the sample a distance of one optical mean free path $l=\frac{\emph{1}}{\rho\sigma}$ in this time.
 Here $\rho$ is the average atom density and $\sigma$ is the optical scattering cross section \cite{QUESTFormulas} For a sample of size $r_{o}$, an estimate of the pumping time is then T $\sim$ $2\tau_o\frac{r_{o}}{\emph{l}}$.
-This simple formula provides estimates in fair agreement with the results of Fig. 4(b).
+This simple formula provides estimates in fair agreement with the results of Fig. 3.